Mielek/apim-policy-toolkit/docs/QuickStart.md

 The `IDocument` type contains methods `Inbound`, `Outbound`, `Backend` and `OnError` which are used to define policy sections.

 Let's implement `Inbound` method.
-In the method lets add the policy to set header `X-Hello` to value `World`.
+In the method let's add the policy to set header `X-Hello` to value `World`.

 ```csharp
 [Document]